Your pension beneficiaries

 Should I tell OPTrust if I get separated or divorced?

 Yes.
 Send us a copy of your separation agreement, minutes of settlement or court order and update your pension beneficiary information online or using the Pension Beneficiaries form.
-We will remove your former spouse as the automatic beneficiary.

 What happens if you have my old spousal information on file and I separate from my spouse?

 If you have not updated your spousal information, your former spouse may be entitled to survivor benefits if he or she meets the eligibility requirements under the Plan (see the definition of spouse).
 If your spouse does not meet the eligibility requirements, we would pay survivor benefits to your other named beneficiaries.

 If I was divorced when I retired but then get married during retirement will my new spouse get a survivor pension?

 Since your new spouse does not meet the eligibility requirements (i.e. was living with you when you ended your membership in the Plan and when your pension began), he or she does not qualify for the automatic spousal survivor pension.
 You can choose to provide a 60% survivor pension, but your pension will be reduced to cover the cost.
 You can request an estimate from OPTrust.